-Jesus and his followers were illiterate tradesmen and fishers and Aramaic speaking, so there are no writings by Jesus, or his followers, included in the New Testament, nor any recorded documentation of their lives until decades after their deaths.
-The task of defining and rewriting Jesus's message fell to a group of relatively educated, urbanized, Greek-speaking Jews of the diaspora.
-They essentially transformed Jesus from a revolutionary man trying to reform Jewish religious rites to a Romanized demigod, from a man who tried and failed to free the Jews from the rule of the Roman empire (which would suggest he was a failed messiah), to a transcendent being uninterested in earthly matters.
+Jesus and his disciples were illiterate tradesmen and fishers who spoke Aramaic, so there are no writings by them in the New Testament, which was originally written in Greek.
+Nor is there any recorded documentation of their lives until decades after their deaths.
+The task of defining and rewriting Jesus's message fell to a group of relatively educated, urbanized, Greek-speaking believers of the early Christian community.
+They essentially transformed Jesus from a revolutionary man trying to reform Hebrew religious rites, to a Romanized demigod; from a man who tried and failed to free the people from the rule of the Roman empire, to a transcendent being uninterested in earthly matters.

-Saint Stephen was a Hellenized Jew (foreign born and Greek speaking) and is the first martyr of the new sect of the followers of Jesus.
-His conversion occurred during a stay in Jerusalem following Jesus' execution.
-Due to his opposition to the sacrificial cult of the Temple and belief that Jesus came to restore Mosaic law, he was condemned by the Temple priests who had him stoned to death for his heresy (33 CE).
+(Saint) Stephen was a Hellenized believer in the new religion and became the first martyr for the followers of Jesus.
+He was condemned by the Temple priests who had him stoned to death for the heresy of speaking out against the priestly elites.
 Stoning was the typical method of execution employed by the temple high priests, while crucifixion was preferred by the Romans.
-One of those in attendance for the stoning of Stephen was Saul of Tarsus, a Hellenist Jew travelling down from present day Turkey.
+One of those in attendance for the stoning of Stephen was Saul of Tarsus, a Hellenist Hebrew travelling down from present day Turkey.
 At that time, Saul was a defender of the Temple governance and member of the Pharisees who strictly observed the traditional and written laws of Moses.

 Saul would later come to be known as Paul after his conversion to the teachings of Jesus following a revelatory vision of a resurrected Jesus who appeared to him on the road to Damascus (49 CE).
 The Epistles of Paul are the earliest writings in the New Testament and date to around 50 CE.
 Scholars have come to appreciate Paul as a primary driver of the religious movement that would become Christianity.
-Paul preached that Jesus would soon return from heaven and usher in the reign of God (not an earthly kingdom ruled by a Messiah but rather by God himself).
-This was important for many familiar with the Hebrew Bible in that a Messiah who was killed before freeing the Jews from bondage would be a false prophet.
+Paul preached that Jesus would soon return from heaven and usher in the reign of God, not an earthly kingdom ruled by a Messiah but rather by God himself.
+This was important for many familiar with the Hebrew Bible in that a Messiah who was killed before freeing the people from bondage would be a false prophet.

-Paul was interested in bringing these new teachings to Gentiles and lax Jews who may have been averse to the strict laws of Moses.
+Paul was interested in bringing these new teachings to Gentiles and lax practitioners of the Jewish faith who may have balked at the strict requirements of the Torah.
 As such, he preached that converts would not have to follow the ritualistic laws of the Old Testament.
-This put him in opposition to the original followers of Jesus, including James, the brother of Jesus, and Peter (later considered the first Pope), for both of whom Paul had contempt (Galatians 2:1-10).
-Paul preached an altogether new doctrine that would have been unrecognizable to Jesus the man.
+This put him in opposition to the original followers of Jesus, including James, the brother of Jesus, and the Apostle Peter, for both of whom Paul had contempt (Galatians 2:1-10).
+Paul preached an altogether new doctrine that would have probably been unrecognizable to Jesus the man.